neil-unomaha/CIF_CYBR_8950/finalreport.md

 ### Conduct Post-Solution Measurement

 * Generate Palo Alto report to show blocked IPs after endpoint implementation and compare with baseline metrics gathered from the original baseline.
-This is to show that bocking the IPs every 15 minutes can cut down on traffic that is making its way into the network.
-This will require a 7-day log of post implmentation.
+This is to show that blocking the IPs every 15 minutes can cut down on traffic that is making its way into the network.
+This will require a 7-day log of post-implementation.

 * Calculate and document any differences perceived following implementation